agent18/agent18.github.io/_posts/2018-05-19-Summary-before-applying-to-80k.markdown

 - Decent transferable skills

-	I will have quite some knowledge of the Semicon industry, maybe a good chance to port to Sales, so I think it does offer some sort of FCC.
+	I will have quite some knowledge of the Semiconductor industry, maybe a good chance to port to Sales, so I think it does offer some sort of FCC.
 Even within the company I work for they were looking for normal people to shift to management side provided they had a few years of experience.
-I have seen the useless nutheads in sales who do not understand the product and have no idea what it can do, still pitch it to others and try to make a sale.
+I have seen the useless nut-heads in sales who do not understand the product and have no idea what it can do, still pitch it to others and try to make a sale.
 I think I would be a welcome relief to such an space needing solid engineers who can also talk.